-Frail and seriously ill Tulsans, at-risk of hospitalization or death from heat related illnesses, receive home visits, extensive education about dealing with life-threatening heat and other conditions, and, if eligible, are loaned a room-sized air conditioner.
-This combined effort between CSC, the City of Tulsa, Tulsa Health Department and the Emergency Medical Services Authority, results in lower hospitalization and death rates from heat-related illnesses.
+Frail and seriously ill Tulsans, at-risk of hospitalization or death from heat related illnesses, receive home visits, extensive education about dealing with life-threatening heat and other conditions, and, if eligible, are given a room-sized air conditioner.
+This combined effort between CSC, Mental Health Association Oklahoma, the City of Tulsa, Tulsa Health Department and the Emergency Medical Services Authority, results in lower hospitalization and death rates from heat-related illnesses.

-We aim to prevent heat related deaths and illnesses through public education and by loaning room size air conditioners to low-income, seriously ill persons.
-Households which meet health and income criteria may receive loaned window air conditioning units.
+We aim to prevent heat related deaths and illnesses through public education and by providing room size air conditioners to low-income, seriously ill persons.
+Households which meet health and income criteria may receive a window air conditioning unit.
 Most recipients have limited mobility and are low-income.
 Medical criteria include congestive heart failure, emphysema, renal dialysis treatment, burns, HIV/AIDS, and other serious illnesses.
-Community Service Council’s 2-1-1 Helpline coordinates the work and receives the requests for assistance.